patr1c1a/python_programming_challenges_with_unit_tests/Readme.md

 code that might be a solution for each one of the exercises.
 This doesn't imply those are the only or even the most efficient solutions.
 It's just example code that could be useful as a starting point in case you cannot solve any of the challenges.
-The file was created with [markdown](https://en.wikipedia.org/wiki/Markdown) so that the code can be hidden from view, leaving only the function documentation visible, so you can select which function code you wish to see.
+The file was created with [markdown](https://en.wikipedia.org/wiki/Markdown) so that the code can be hidden from view, leaving only the function documentation visible, so you can click on the function you wish to view the code for.
 This file should be opened with a program that renders `markdown` (a web browser, for example).

 ### How to write the code

-Fill in the body of each function in a way that makes it behave as the documentation states (remember to remove the "pass" statement and add your code instead).
-Documentation is included between triple quotes (""") and designates what the function goal is, what's the data type of each parameter and what they represent, and what's the expected return value.

-Only function body needs to be added, without modifying anything else (name, parameters, documentation, etc.) in the function, the overall file or the unit tests.
+Fill in the body of each function in a way that makes it behave as the documentation states (remember to remove the "pass" statement and add your code instead), and that fulfills the unit tests for that function.
+Function documentation is included between triple quotes (""") and designates what the function goal is, what's the data type of each parameter and what they represent, and what's the expected return value.
+You can also check the unit tests included in the **tests** folder to guide your coding task (but you're not expected to modify these tests at all).
+Only the function body needs to be added, without modifying anything else (name, parameters, documentation, etc.) in the function, the overall file or the unit tests file.

 ### Topic order